Imagine you’re moving into an apartment or a house. You ask the owner if there are any concerns you should know about.

 These local requirements prove that the technology for updating our homes is already available.
 What’s necessary now is a unified commitment from state and federal legislators to raise energy efficiency standards and remove the dangerous fossil fuels coursing through our homes.

 Here are just a few clean energy swaps you can make in your own home:

-Using gas to heat our water and interiors releases carbon emissions that contribute to climate change.
-Water heaters alone belch out 90% of a house’s greenhouse gases.
+Using gas to heat our water and interiors releases a significant amount of household carbon emissions.
 Gas is also inefficient, as furnaces break down with age due to dirty air filters and ductwork.
 Don’t forget about the risk of explosion, as ruptured gas lines account for 50% of fires after an earthquake.

 Green Solution: Heat Pumps

 Heating homes with clean energy can drastically lower carbon emissions (and negate the explosion factor).
 The most popular green alternatives are electric heat pumps, which work by pulling warmth from the air outside and pushing it indoors.
 This process is more energy-efficient than burning gas.